chado1/util-eyes/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 A simple web application for tracking personal time utilization with authentication and security features.
+Built with AI using Windsurf Editor in a little over a weekend.

 ## Features